Code-Institute-Submissions/FlorinDorneanu-think.fast/README.md

 * A list of 100 questions from where only 10 questions will be randomly selected.
 * To use random storage for registering the question game and highscore.
 * The incorrect and correct answer to have different colours.
+* The timer to show "00" when all the questions are answered and the result of the user appears.
 ***

 # Technologies Used